sm86/libra/specifications/move_adapter/README.md

 So a reference to a loaded module does not perform any fetching from the network, or verification, or transformations into runtime structures (e.g. linking).

-In Libra, consistency of the code cache can be broken by a system transaction that performs a hard upgrade, requiring the adapter to stop processing transactions until a restart takes place.
+In Diem, consistency of the code cache can be broken by a system transaction that performs a hard upgrade, requiring the adapter to stop processing transactions until a restart takes place.
 Other clients may have different "code models" (e.g. some form of versioning).